Bound-Preserving Finite-Volume Schemes for Systems of Continuity Equations with Saturation: Introduction

 We will demonstrate the prowess of our methods through a series of numerical examples.
 We remark that no general theoretical results for equations or systems with saturation are available in the literature, except for a few cases \cite{CLSS10,H.R.T1995,H.R2015}, making our numerical explorations very interesting in terms of new phenomena.

 Our work is organised in a constructive way.
-We begin by discussing the case of scalar continuity equations with saturation and given velocity fields in \cref{sec:saturation}, where we design explicit and implicit numerical schemes, and show they preserve the lower and upper bounds on the solution.
-This property is generalised in \cref{sec:saturationsystem} to the case of coupled systems with saturation on the total population. \cref{sec:gradientflow} deals with the special case of gradient flows with saturation, both for the scalar equation and the system, showing that a careful discretisation of the velocity field leads to the dissipation of the free energy at the fully discrete level.
+We begin by discussing the case of scalar gradient flows with saturation in \cref{sec:newGradientFlowsScalar}, where we design an implicit numerical scheme, and prove that it preserves the bounds and dissipation structure of the equation unconditionally.
+The scheme is generalised in \cref{sec:newGradientFlowsSystems} to the case of systems of gradient flows, again demonstrating the unconditional structure-preserving properties at the fully discrete level.
 To conclude, \cref{sec:numericalExperiments} is devoted to numerical experiments which validate the numerical schemes and showcase their use.
 These experiments illustrate novel phenomena which arises from the saturation effects, not yet described by the available literature.